 SUMMARY & CONCLUSION

 If your privately held company or professional firm has good credit and is experiencing sticker-shock over today’s rental rates for Office or Industrial space, then buying a building or commercial condo with an SBA 504 Loan might be the perfect way to beat your Landlord’s high rental rates.

 Other major benefits of buying your workspace include depreciation and, if the Buyer is fortunate, appreciation in the value of its building.
 Even if you might sell your company or professional firm, there may be a future opportunity to lease your building or condo space to someone else and turn the investment into a valuable vehicle for your retirement and an asset for your estate.
 You can’t really do any of these things by continuing to lease space from a Commercial Landlord.

 Today’s super low interest rates, combined with a 10% down payment for an SBA 504 Loan, can make buying a great way to beat high lease rates and cause your decision to be a true “no-brainer.”

 For more details on the new FASB Rules for lease accounting, please see our blog article, Treatment of leases under new FASB Rules to be painful.

-Contact William Gary, MBA, MIM, at cell/text +1 303-901-1108 or email wgary@MacLW.com to confidentially discuss your interest in purchasing a commercial building or office condo with an SBA 504 Loan.
+Contact William Gary, MBA, MIM, at cell/text +1 303-901-1108 or email wgary@MacLW.com to confidentially discuss your interest in possibly purchasing a commercial building or office condo with an SBA 504 Loan.
 Learn how to get The Gold Standard of Representation for your next commercial real estate transaction.
-As 100% Buyer/Tenant Representatives, MacLaurin Williams Worldwide can advise you without conflicts of interest in nearly seventy (70) major markets, including in Denver/Boulder, Colorado, and Austin/Round Rock, Texas, where we have licensed offices.
+As 100% Buyer/Tenant Representatives, MacLaurin Williams Worldwide and our offices can advise you without conflicts of interest in nearly eighty (80) major markets, including in Denver/Boulder, Colorado, and Austin/Round Rock, Texas.